City-of-Helsinki/bestpractice/docs/django-libraries.md

 is expected to have lots of users around the city hierarchy on many different levels, this will help your product owner to allocate each user to the correct location in the city organization.
 An example of how the hierarchy is used in user permission management is e.g. [Linkedevents](https://github.com/City-of-Helsinki/linkedevents).

+## Notification

+The [django-ilmoitin](https://github.com/City-of-Helsinki/django-ilmoitin) app allows you to couple your Django models save methods and/or signals to Helsinki Mailgun account for sending email notifications, modeled after templates editable in django-admin, to Django users after certain events, either instantly or via a message queue.